andybalholm/redwood/README.md

 If a device successfully authenticates (using the username and password) from a network that is not on the list, that network will be added to the list of expected networks.

+You can configure certain IP addresses (normally LAN addresses) to be pre-authenticated as specific users by specifying a mapping file with the `ip-to-user` option.
+The file must be formatted like this:

+	192.168.1.66 joe_pc
+	192.168.1.87 fred_pc

+In this example, requests coming from 192.168.1.66 would be automatically authenticated as `joe_pc`, and requests coming from 192.168.1.87 would be authenticated as `fred_pc`.

 SSLBump
 =======